The Towns Fund is a £3.6 billion fund investing in towns across the UK as part of the government’s plan to level up our regions.

 - Crawley home "green retrofitting" programme – to design, launch and deliver home "green retrofit" grants

-The Crawley Towns Fund Programme was also awarded £1m of “accelerated” Towns Fund money in 2020, which is being invested in regeneration schemes including four new “micro parks” in the Manor Royal Business District.
-These will improve the public realm in the area, ensuring employees will be no more than 10 minutes’ walk away from an outside space to sit, rest or have an informal meeting.
+The Crawley Towns Fund Programme was also awarded £1 million of “accelerated” Towns Fund money in 2020, which has been invested in regeneration schemes including four new “micro parks” in the Manor Royal Business District.
+These have improved the public realm in the area, ensuring employees will be no more than 10 minutes’ walk away from an outside space to sit, rest or have an informal meeting.

 Following the submission of the full Town Investment Plan in 2020, the Heads of Terms was signed in March 2021.
 Full business cases for each project have been developed and submitted to the Department for Levelling Up, Housing and Communities to release the funding.

 In January 2023, Crawley Borough Council confirmed that seven Towns Fund projects worth £12.6 million that will boost Crawley’s economy have been approved to date by the government.
 For further information read our news story about the Seven Towns Fund projects.
 One of the largest of Crawley’s Towns Fund projects, Invest in Skills for Crawley, was approved in March 2023.